Our values are a reflection of what we have learned from those whom we admire.

 In early 2019, wanting to work with people who influence the major determinants (or roots!) of health, Sarah started her consulting business to provide public health data and strategy expertise to the education, health, medical, non-profit, and philanthropic sectors.
 During this time, she also completed a national fellowship on racial equity with Human Impact Partners.

-Sarah is thrilled to be the Executive Director of the ACE Resource Network.
+Sarah is thrilled to be the Executive Director of ACE Resource Network.
 She enjoys connecting people and data to improve systems in order to prevent harm and help people recover and heal.

 Joy Thomas